learn-academy-2023-india/assessment-1-MEgner410/interview-questions.md

 Researched answer: git : a tool use to allow soure code  repositories. it allows featuers such as, branching and staginging areas.

-github: the collabration platform build on top of git, you can push, and pull repositories so that developers can make neede changes on this prograhm. the programs can be tested to allow for feedback in the community.
+github: the collabration platform build on top of git, you can push, and pull repositories so that developers can make needed changes on a prograhm. the programs can be tested to allow for feedback in the community.

 2. What is the difference between an array's index and its value?